Rahul-RB/SE-B2/BaseTemplate/README.md

 - For JS, see the `<script>` tag and place you JS in between the comments only.

 - Don't disturb any code which is not marked for editing.
 Any issues, mark as an "issue" in the repo and ask the doubt.

+# How to test in mobile (actual handheld mobile, not the Chrome Dev console)?
+1. Open XAMPP, start servers
+2. Then do `sudo ufw disable`
+3. Type `<laptop-IP>/<path-to-your-html-file>` on mobile browser.